Support Home --> FAQ

 • I have set up RSS It! for my account.
 How can I remove it?

-1) Click the RSS/Blog It! button in the Activity section under the BusinessCenter category of Site Central.
+1. Click the RSS/Blog It! button in the BusinessCenter category of Site Central.

-5) Click the RSS/BlogIt! button at the bottom of the page.
+3. Click the RSS/BlogIt! button at the bottom of the page

 Please note...

-It will take 15-30 minutes for all your pages to be updated and for the NavBar button to your Blog It! page and/or the RSS subscription box to be removed.
+It will take 15-30 minutes for all your pages to be updated and for the navigation button or menu item for your Blog It! page and/or the RSS subscription box to be removed.

 Top

-• Why is My Yahoo!, Windows Live, or My Google not updating my RSS feed?
+• Why is My Yahoo! not updating my RSS feed?

-When a user adds your feed to their Windows Live, My Yahoo!, or My Google account, the information is not retrieved directly from your RSS feed.
+When a user adds your feed to their My Yahoo! account, the information is not retrieved directly from your RSS feed.
 Instead, a cached version of the feed is displayed.

-The Search Engines will update the cache according to their own schedule.
-How often it is updated is unfortunately out of our control and yours, too.
+Yahoo! will update the cache according to its own schedule.
+How often it is updated is unfortunately out of our control, and yours, too.

 The RSS feed on your site is updated instantly.
-Subscribers using RSS reader software, rather than one of the Search Engine services, will see the update the next time their RSS reader updates the feed.
+Subscribers using RSS reader software, rather than My Yahoo!, will see the update the next time their RSS reader updates the feed.
 The frequency with which their software checks for updates is user-defined, but it is typically updated at least once per day (or even once per hour) for most RSS reader software.

-Generally, the more users you have who are adding your feed to their Windows Live, My Yahoo!, or My Google accounts, the more often the Search Engines will update the cache of your feed.
+Generally, the more users you have who are adding your feed to their My Yahoo! account, the more often Yahoo! will update the cache of your feed.

 The best approach is to keep building content and promote your RSS feed.
 As your subscriber base grows, the updates will become more frequent.